An official website of the United States government

 August 1997 - Following the World Trade Center and Oklahoma City bombing, DWSA supported investigations by providing analytical support and modeling.

 DNA transitioned to the Defense Special Weapons Agency (DSWA) in 1996 and gained increased responsibilities.
-In addition to the Agency inherited missions, DSWA was charged with conducting programs associated with the CTR work, arms control technology, and with counterproliferation support.
-As the Department of Defense assessed the threat of upcoming 21 st Century WMD technological dangers, it became the natural and efficient choice to rely upon DSWA, an Agency responsive and agile and prepared to meet the needs of the American people and people around the world.
+In addition to the agency inherited missions, DSWA was charged with conducting programs associated with the CTR work, arms control technology, and with counterproliferation support.
+As the Department of Defense assessed the threat of upcoming 21 st Century WMD technological dangers, it became the natural and efficient choice to rely upon DSWA, an agency responsive and agile and prepared to meet the needs of the American people and people around the world.

 Image of DNA